 Renuvion is a single treatment.
-Results are dramatic and may start to be seen in as little as days or weeks and will continue to improve throughout the healing process.
+Results may be seen in as little as days or weeks and will continue to improve throughout the healing process.

 As Seen on People